The Robin SV021 is the latest closed-back headphone from the company Sivga which has a 179$ price tag.

 The Sivga Robin surprised me as I said.
 I realized how much I missed a good level of clarity and fairly bright-sounding earphone to match with my library that I can listen for hours without discomfort both in sound and wearing.
 It surprised me because I have read mixed reviews about it before I get it to review (thank you Sivga) and wasn’t sure what to expect.
 Not everyone’s cup of tea for sure if you have a taste in the warm and dark-sounding headphones.
 Now thinking its sound characteristic I can easily say that the Robin will suit for gamers out there also very well.
 It will probably out-class many so-called “gamer headsets” in this price range with its very good sound stage and detail level capabilities.

 I wish the Robin had a stronger clamping force for a better fit for smaller heads and a hard case in the box would have been very nice.
-But for 161$ it’s no-brainer to recommend this one.
+But for 179$ it’s a no-brainer to recommend this one.